 Vanessa has been a Resolution member since 1991, committed to resolving disputes in a non-confrontational and constructive way.
 She has served on the Surrey Resolution committee since 2008.
 She is a Resolution accredited collaboratively trained lawyer and welcomes the opportunity to help separating couples adopt this process as an alternative to the more traditional options available.

-Over the years, Vanessa has gained a wealth of experience in dealing with all the legal aspects of relationships coming to an end.
+Over the years, Vanessa has gained a wealth of experience in dealing with the legal aspects of personal relationships, not just those coming to an end, but new relationships, too, where a pre-nuptial or cohabitation agreement is required.
 She prides herself on being approachable and understanding as she helps her clients go through the legal process.